This DIY tutorial teaches how to make Olaf Christmas ornaments inspired by the Disney movie Frozen using polymer clay.

 Related: Walnut Shell Manger Ornament

-Olaf Ornament Assembly Directions:
+Step-by-Step Olaf Ornament DIY Assembly Instructions:

-- Make clay pieces of Olaf; body, snowball legs, nose, eyes, eyebrows, mouth, tooth, and buttons.
-The easiest way to make a carrot nose is to roll a little bit of orange polymer clay into a small ball.
-Next, roll one side of it like a snake until you have a small carrot.
+- The easiest way to make a carrot nose is to roll a little bit of orange polymer clay into a small ball.

 - Select and trim twigs to use for arms and hair.

-- (Optional) Pull out each twig arm and each piece of twig hair one at a time.
-Place a drop of polyform bake and bond (also included in oven bake clay bond and glaze pack listed above) into the hole and insert the twig back into the hole.
-We found that this really helped the twigs attach to Olaf’s body the best.
+- Place a drop of polyform bake-and-bond (also included in the oven-bake clay bond and glaze pack listed above) into the hole, then insert the twig back into it.

 Related: Rustic Acorn Marble Ornaments